mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

 The statistical model utilized is as mentioned above, a Generalized Linear "mixed" effects binomial model for each sex and maturity class to speed up computations as memory requirements and computational time are limiting when data series are large.
+We use [INLA](https://www.r-inla.org/home) ans the underlying computational engine due to its power and flexibility.
+Other modeling approaches and engines can be used but performance can vary as problem size increases.

-In the model, there is only a single fixed component, the global intercept (overall mean):
+In our model, there is only a single fixed component, the global intercept (overall mean):

 $$
 \boldsymbol{X}^{T}\boldsymbol{\beta} = \text{constant intercept},